Now Accepting Applications for the 2018-2019 Paramedic cohort!

 Those wishing to enroll in the Paramedic Program must complete this application.
-The next program runs from June 6, 2016 through July, 2017.
-The deadline to apply was April, 2016.
-Please contact us for more information on the next application process.
+The next program runs from June 5, 2017 through July, 2018.
+The deadline to apply is March 31, 2017.
+Please contact us for more information on the application process.”

 Want to learn how to provide emergency care in a 911 setting?
 Want to make a difference in your community and save lives?

 Enroll in SFCC’s Emergency Medical Services Institute (EMSI).
 You will learn from instructors who are experienced professionals dedicated to preparing qualified, competent and compassionate health care providers.

 You can earn Emergency Medical Technician certification and state licensure at the Basic, Intermediate and Paramedic levels.